Parameter estimation of a two-colored urn model class: Abstract

 \section{Abstract}

-In applications, reinforced random walks are often used to model the influence of past choices among a finite number of possibilities on the next choice.
-For instance, in an urn model with balls of two colors (red and green), the probability of drawing a red ball at time $n+1$ is a function of the proportion of red balls at time $n$, and this proportion changes after each draw.
-The most famous example is Polya's urn.
-This function, called the choice function, can be known up to a finite dimensional parameter.
-In this paper, we study two estimators of this parameter, the maximum likelihood estimator and a weighted least squares estimator which is less efficient but is closer to the calibration techniques used in the applied literature.
-In general, the model is an inhomogeneous Markov chain and because of this inhomogeneity, it is not possible to estimate this parameter on a single path, even if it were infinite.
-Therefore we assume that we can observe i.i.d.~experiments, each of a predetermined finite length.
-This is coherent with the experimental set-up we are interested in: the selection of a path by laboratory ants.
-We study our estimators in a general framework and then restrict to a particular model in order to do a simulation study and an application to a an experiment with ants.
-Our findings do not contradict the biological literature, but we give statistical significance to the values of the parameter found therein.
-In particular we compute Bootstrap confidence intervals.
+Though widely used in applications, reinforced random walk on graphs have never been the subject of a valid statistical inference.
+We develop in this paper a statistical framework for a general two-colored urn model.
+The probability to draw a ball at each step depends on the number of balls of each color and on a multidimensional parameter~$\theta$ through a function~$f$, called a choice function.
+We introduce two estimators of~$\theta$: the maximum likelihood estimator and a weighted least squares estimator which is less efficient, but is closer to the calibration techniques used in the applied literature.
+In general, the model is an inhomogeneous Markov chain and this property makes the estimation of the parameter impossible on a single path, even if it were infinite.
+Therefore we assume that we observe i.i.d.~experiments, each of a predetermined finite length.
+This is coherent with the usual experimental set-ups.
+We apply the statistical framework to a real life experiment: the selection of a path among pre-existing channels by an ant colony.
+We performed experiments, which consisted of letting ants pass through the branches of a fork.
+We consider the particular urn model proposed by J.-L.~Deneubourg in 1990 to describe this phenomenon.
+We simulate this model for several parameter values in order to assess the accuracy of the MLE and the WLSE.
+Then we estimate the parameter from the experimental data and evaluate confident regions with Bootstrap algorithms.
+The findings of this paper do not contradict the biological literature, but give statistical significance to the values of the parameter found therein.